Saturday, December 12, 2020

 the Revolution

-There are things I'm grateful for and then there are things that I basically cannot express my gratitude for.
+There are things I'm grateful for and then there are things that I basically cannot express enough of my gratitude for.
 These things extend so far beyond my ability to be grateful for them--that I almost don't know how to describe them.
 Things that literally revolutionized everything.
 Lately, I've been mulling over those things.
 Which relevant pieces essentially revolutionized everything?
 That is the question I have been pondering, as of late.

 First, there was a listener.
 A revolutionary priest.
 A grizzly, bearded, long-haired tatted, F-bomb dropping priest.
 Prolly goes without saying but not your typical rigid-religiosity-instilling-personhood-bashing-priest.
 No. A listener--and that's relevant.
 A priest with (in fact) something on par with turning-water-into-wine miraculous listening skills where I could bump into myself somewhere on the bookshelves near the magic-eight-ball Jesus in his office.